CraftAcademyLabs/ca_course/fizz_buzz/js/fizzbuzz_js_challenge.md

 - Feel free to use Google, Stack Overflow, your notes, previously written code, books, etc. but work on your own
 - If you refer to or have in whole or partially used the solution of another coach or student, please put a link to that in your README
 - If you have a partial solution, **push up your code and check in a partial solution under the assignment submission section**
-- You must submit your assignment submission by 9.30am Monday morning - before the stand-up
+- **You must submit your assignment submission by 9.30am Monday morning - before the stand-up.**
-- **NOTE!
-Place all your production code in the `src` folder (html files directly in that folder and JavaScript files in `src/js`)**

 ### Learning objective

 --------------------------------------------------------------------------------

--
 - To write Unit tests with Jasmine
 - To write Acceptance tests with Jasmine-jQuery
 - To add HTML elements and get user data